anishgillella/Softlight-assess/DATASET.md

 **Execution Time:** ~30 seconds

 **Problem Statement Alignment:**
+✅ **Exact Task:** "Can you filter issues by medium priority in Linear"
-✅ **"How do I filter a database in [Linear]?"** - This task addresses the core problem: capturing non-URL states when filtering.
+- **Core Problem:** Capturing non-URL states when filtering.
 The filter dropdown and filtered results are non-URL UI states that traditional tools cannot capture.

 **Description:**
 This task demonstrates the system's ability to navigate a Linear workspace and apply filters to find specific issues.
 The agent must: